 429 Impugned Decision, para.
 226 (In the concrete circumstances of the case, the Chamber considers the gravity of the crimes of murder under Counts 25 and 26 to be very high.
 The high number of victims, at least 48, justifies this conclusion...") (emphasis added, footnote omitted).

 430 Impugned Decision, para.
+230 ("The Chamber deems the gravity of the crimes in the concrete circumstances to be

+430 Impugned Decision, para.
 230 ("The Chamber deems the gravity of the crimes in the concrete circumstances to be high, noting that the LRA fighters attempted to kill at least 11 civilians...) (emphasis added).

-$[\]frac{11}{431}$ Impugned Decision, para.
+431 Impugned Decision, para.
 262 ("In the concrete circumstances of the case, the Chamber considers the crimes of murder under Counts 38 and 39 to be of very high gravity.
-Indeed, the Chamber found that the LRA attackers killed at least 28 civilian residents ... ") (emphasis added).
+Indeed, the Chamber found that the LRA attackers killed at least 28 civilian residents...") (emphasis added).